rebeccachemata13/PRIMA_SoSe_23/README.md

 I recommend keeping the left mouse button held down while moving the mouse; otherwise, you might encounter issues with the window size.

 ## Criteria fullfillments
+For more information to the fullfillments check out the documentation!

 | Nr | Criterion           | Fullfillment                                                                                                                                    |
 |---:|---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|